Michael Lang (footballer, born 1991): Basel

 On 1 June 2015, Lang joined Basel on a free transfer.
-He made his first team league debut on 19 July 2015 in the 2–0 home win against Vaduz.
-He scored his first goal for his new club just one week later on 25 July during the away game against his old club Grasshopper Club.
+He joined Basel's first team for their 2015–16 season under new head coach Urs Fischer.
+After playing in three test games, Lang made his first team league debut on 19 July 2015 in the 2–0 home win against Vaduz.
+He scored his first goal for his new team just one week later on 25 July during the away game against his old club Grasshopper Club.
 It was the last goal of the game and Basel won 3–2.
-Under trainer Urs Fischer Lang won the Swiss Super League championship at the end of the 2015–16 Super League season and again at the end of the 2016–17 Super League season.
-For the club this was the eighth title in a row and their 20th championship title in total.
-They also won the Swiss Cup for the twelfth time, which meant they had won the double for the sixth time in the club's history.
+Under trainer Urs Fischer Lang won the Swiss Super League championship at the end of the 2015–16 Super League season During that season Lang had 22 league appearances, one in the Swiss Cup, four in that season's Champions League qualifying phase and ten appearances in the Europa League.
+He scored seven goals in these games.